-When an loveless act is to the abuser’s personal advantage, they believe it to be the right action regardless of how it affects any other person.
+When a loveless act is to the perpetrator’s personal advantage, they believe it to be the right action regardless of how it affects any other person.
 So, because they can initiate a loveless or abusive act, they believe it is the right thing to do.

 When they tell us something, they expect us to believe them because they said it.
 They deflect their own issues by choosing a victim, then proceed to gaslight their victim so that the victim believes that they are the one with the mental illness rather than the perpetrator.